tobiasbriones/blog/math/swe/drawing/an-excited-time-drawing-mandala-fractals-today-2023-04-06/index.md

 peacefully.
 That's also a way to see and prove how boilerplate is a measure for bad quality of software, **you have to factorize it**.

+Now, the drawings I was playing with today were about circles and a version of the Sierpiński triangle.

+I drew a flower petal as a base for the drawing, and put some triangles as `source-atop` composite operation.
+I made them smoother with arcs, so they're smooth curves instead of ugly lines with discontinuities [^1] as plane triangles would otherwise be.
+I added some colors to the shadows, etc.

+It's not perfect, and not symmetric, but it's a pretty nice and valid result.

+It was an improvised drawing, out of passion and curiosity to relieve the stress of these days.

+I liked it a lot, the shapes, the colors, the experience, it was lovely.

+Right now, I'm not providing source code or projects regarding these drawings, but a lot is coming to Repsymo and MathSwe.

+I've also thought about automating the creation of this kind of content, so I already have a mature idea of what to do.

+[^1]: For me, mathematical beauty lies in smooth curves with continues
+    derivatives

 ![Drawing](drawing.png)

 <figcaption>